toore/esphome-components/README.md

 A component designed to extend the functionality of the IVT 490 air-to-air heat pump equipped with a Rego 411 controller (version 5.12).
 It may also work with other models and controller versions with minimal or no modifications.
-Examples of potentially compatible models include: IVT 490, IVT 690, Bosch EHP EW, and Carrier 30NQ2EA.
+Examples of potentially compatible models include IVT 490, IVT 690, Bosch EHP EW and Carrier 30NQ2EA.

 Features:
 - Relay switch control for vacation mode override